 Use this method if: Your main customer-related expense is physical goods.

-It’s a simple way to find your CLTV even if you don’t have reams of historical data or know your average customer lifetime value.
+Method 3 is a simple way to determine CLTV, especially if you don’t have reams of historical data.

-One downside of this method is that it’s less likely to give you customer lifetime value as opposed to the average amount you earn per customer over a set period.
+This method is also less likely to show customer lifetime value compared to the average amount of money earned per customer over a set period.
 Calculating your gross profits requires you to use a time period so you can determine your COGS and gross revenue.
-You’ll have to count your number of unique customers within this time period for an accurate calculation.
-However, bounding CLTV calculations by time period will lead to fewer exact numbers because some of your customers’ lifetimes will extend beyond it in either direction.
+You’ll have to count the number of unique customers within this period for an accurate calculation.
+However, bounding CLTV calculations by a time period will lead to fewer exact numbers because some of your customers’ lifetimes will extend beyond it in either direction.

 CLTV = average order value / churn rate